 The Solo Traveler’s Handbook is filled with nuggets of advice based upon Janice’s personal solo travel experiences.
 Chapters include tips on planning your trip, how to manage while you’re on the road and an excellent section on travel safety.
 I especially like her advice about arriving at a destination that’s new to you early in the day.
 There’s nothing worse than struggling to find accommodations — alone — in the dark — in a city that you don’t know.
 Janice writes about a similar experience in an account of her first solo travel trip to Cuba.

 Are you a single boomer interested in traveling solo?
 Read The Solo Traveler’s Handbook for the confidence to travel on your own.
-Be sure to come back here to share your experiences with us.
-Alan and I want to learn about your solo travels.
+Join the conversation at the My Itchy Travel Feet page on Facebook or send us an email with your comments or questions.

 Janice Waugh provided a copy of The Solo Traveler’s Handbook for my review.
 I have included an Amazon Link to The Solo Traveler’s Handbook for your convenience; however, My Itchy Travel Feet does receive a small percentage for purchases made at Amazon.com.